codeigniter4/CodeIgniter4/user_guide_src/source/helpers/cookie_helper.rst

 	:param	string	$prefix: Cookie name prefix
 	:param	bool	$secure: Whether to only send the cookie through HTTPS
 	:param	bool	$httpOnly: Whether to hide the cookie from JavaScript
 	:param	string	$sameSite: The value for the SameSite cookie parameter.
-Leave blank to not set any SameSite value
+If null, the default from `config/App.php` is used
 	:rtype:	void

 	This helper function gives you friendlier syntax to set browser